BradleyCodeU/bradleycodeu.github.io/_aicc/u04loops/fillTheBlanksBot/instructions.md

       // Add the word into the result array
       ??? // TODO
     }
-    // If the word is an asterisk, try to predict a replacement else {
+    // If the word is an asterisk, try to predict a swap else {
       // Combine the previous and next words as a key let previousAndNext = ??? + "*" + ??? // TODO